Peppermint-Robots/map2world/README.md

         - model_name (Optional): The name by which user wants to save the model.
 Default Value: _new_model_
         - map_mode (Optional): The mapping mode.
 Select "line" to generate world for line following robot and "clean" to generate world for cleaning robot.
 Select "only_line" to generate a world with only lines and no walls.
 Default Value: _clean_

-        - *THE BELOW GIVEN PARAMETER ARE ONLY USEFUL IN LINE MODE.*
+        - *THE BELOW GIVEN PARAMETER ARE ONLY USEFUL IN LINE AND ONLY_LINE MODE.*
         - img_path (Optional): The location of image where the line follow path image is stored.
 Default Value: _"-1"_
         - red (Optional): Path colour user requires in map.
 Default Value: _255_
         - green (Optional): Path colour user requires in map.
 Default Value: _0_